Paul Raymond (musician): UFO

+At the time of his death in 2019, UFO had just completed the first leg of what they referred to as their final world tour, dubbed "Last Orders: 50th Anniversary".
+For the remainder of the tour, Raymond was replaced by Neil Carter, who was also his replacement from 1980 to 1983.

+Other works

+He subsequently recorded with the former Fleetwood Mac guitarist Danny Kirwan, appearing on his first album, Second Chapter, released in 1975.

+Raymond frequently toured with his own group, Paul Raymond Project.

+Death

 Raymond died from a heart attack on 13 April 2019, aged 73.
-At the time of his death, UFO had just completed the first leg of what they referred to as their final world tour, dubbed "Last Orders: 50th Anniversary".
-For the remainder of the tour, Raymond was replaced by Neil Carter, who was also his replacement from 1980 to 1983.